schulle4u/yellow-copycode/README.md

 ## How to copy a code block

-This extension automatically creates a "copy code" button below each fenced or indentec code block in a page.
+This extension automatically creates a "copy code" button below each fenced or indented code block in a page.
 Click the button to copy the content to your clipboard.

 ## Developer